bhavesh-7/bhavesh-7/README.md

 ### 🚀 My Journey

 I graduated with a **B.Sc.
 (Hons.) in Information Technology** from Somaiya Vidyavihar University, where I developed a solid foundation in software development and cloud computing.
-During my time at **Prometheus Solutions**, I gained practical experience in .NET development, which further fueled my passion for technology.
-Now, I'm on a continuous learning journey, aiming to become a proficient Software Development Engineer.
+During my internship, I gained practical experience in .NET development, which further fueled my passion for technology.
+Now, I'm on a continuous learning journey, focusing on gaining hands-on experience in Full Stack Java Development, with the aim of becoming a proficient Software Development Engineer.

 Feel free to explore my repositories and connect with me.
 I'm always open to discussions, collaborations, and new opportunities!